moniquerowe15/Fintech-Case-Study/README.md

 ![Image1](Images/Image1.png)

-Global Gateway solutions of Identity Verification, ID Document Verification, Business Verification, Embed ID and AML Watchlist Screening allows companies to achieve compliance, prevent fraud, build trust and ensure safety of their clients.
+Global Gateway solutions of Identity Verification, ID Document Verification, Business Verification, Embed ID and AML Watchlist Screening allows companies to achieve compliance, prevent fraud, build trust and ensure safety for their clients.
 Trulioo’s two main focus is to assist individuals and companies with the online onboarding identity verification and increasing the global scale of businesses.

 Trulioo has been able to verify 5 billion people and they continue to reach the 7.5 billion goal to be a part of the safe space digital economy.
 Trulioo's competitive advantage is the borders they have been able to enter virtually, enabling them to provide their solutions to over 60 countries.